cnp3/ebook/protocols/tcp.rst

 TCP is a window-based transport protocol that provides a bi-directional byte stream service.
 This has several implications on the fields of the TCP header and the mechanisms used by TCP.
 The three fields of the TCP header are :

  - `sequence number`.
 TCP uses a 32 bits sequence number.
 The `sequence number` placed in the header of a TCP segment containing data is the sequence number of the first byte of the payload of the TCP segment.
  - `acknowledgment number`.
 TCP uses cumulative positive acknowledgments.
 Each TCP segment contains the `sequence number` of the next byte that the sender of the acknowledgment expects to receive from the remote host.
 In theory, the `acknowledgment number` is only valid if the `ACK` flag of the TCP header is set.
-In practice almost all [#fackflag]_ TCP segments have their `ACK` flag set.
+In practice, almost all [#fackflag]_ TCP segments have their `ACK` flag set.
  - `window`. a TCP receiver uses this 16 bits field to indicate the current size of its receive window expressed in bytes.

 .. index:: Transmission Control Block